LeDoanTrung/Cypress_Unplash/README.md

 - `cypress/support`: Contains custom commands and utilities.
 - `cypress/service`: Contains service classes for API interactions.
 - `cypress/constant`: Contains constant values used across the project, such as API endpoints and configuration settings.
+- `settings` : Contains configuration files for different environments and other project-specific settings.

 ## Jenkins Integration
 This project includes a `Jenkinsfile` for setting up a Jenkins pipeline.
 The `Jenkinsfile` is located in the root directory of the project and defines the stages for installing dependencies, running tests, and generating reports.